Vitamin D in Infant Formula

 - the slow healing time for wounds

 Rickets is a disease caused by vitamin D deficiency.
-Over time, children who do not consume enough calcium or absorb it due to a vitamin D deficiency can be affected with softening bones and bow legs.
+Over time, children who do not consume enough calcium or absorb the mineral due to a vitamin D deficiency can be affected with softening bones and bow legs.

 Can You Have Too Much Vitamin D?